ExistensialReset/flowmosr/ethos/REFUGIUM_ANIMA.md

 ## PREAMBLE: What Refugium Anima Is

 To be really honest, it's just a space in your heart, open for yourself and others.
-Like the text above, or just

-Start wherever you already are (a room, a corner, a shared space)
+Like the text above, or just start wherever you already are (a room, a corner, a shared space)

 But in Flow it is also a designed space: